BUStools/BUSpaRse/README.md

   - GTF files
   - GFF3 files

-Upcoming features in `devel` branch:
+To do:

-* Create transcript compatibility count (TCC) matrices
+* Multithreaded processing of BUS output when generating the sparse matrix.
-* Multithreaded processing of BUS output when generating the sparse matrix
+* Write the matrix generated into HDF5 file chunk-wise to avoid loading large datasets entirely into memory.

 ### Installation note for MacOS
 First of all, install Xcode command line tool.